gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Using Expect-Continue to avoid redundant uploads

 It is now possible to opt-in to use of [HTTP Expect-Continue](https://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html#sec8.2.3) for upload requests.

-When enabled, whether or not a store request would succeed is checked with the server before attempting.
-This is particularly useful when potentially dealing with large artifacts that may be rejected by the server, as it avoids the overhead of transmitting the large file just to have it rejected.
+This is useful when cache upload requests are regularly rejected or redirected by the server, as it avoids the overhead of transmitting the large file just to have it rejected or redirected.
-This fail-fast behavior comes at the expense of extra marginal overhead for successful requests, due to the extra network communication required by the initial check.

-Not all HTTP servers support expect-continue.
-This should only be used with servers that do support it, and when PUT requests are frequently or routinely rejected or redirected.

-Consult the [userguide](userguide/build_cache.html#sec:build_cache_configure_use_cases) for how to enable use of expect-continue.
+Consult the [userguide](userguide/build_cache.html#sec:build_cache_expect_continue) for more on use of expect-continue with a HTTP build cache.

 ### Automatic retry of uploads on temporary network error